openwdl/wdl/versions/development/SPEC.md

 * Note that the dependency graph now has to criss-cross between the `scatter(a in as)` block and the `scatter(b in bs)` block.
     * This is **not** allowed.
-* To avoid this criss-crossing between scopes, scatters may be split into separate `scatter` blocks over the same input array:
+* To avoid this criss-crossing between sub-sections, scatters may be split into separate `scatter` blocks over the same input array:

 ```wdl
 version development